ishratumar/upskill-frontend/CSS/responsive-design.md

 ---
 ## Flexbox
 A quick and effective way to use Flexbox to implement responsive design is by using the `flex-wrap` property.
 Flex items will, by default, try to fit in a single line within the flex container.
-The default value of `flex-wrap` property is set to `nowrap` by default.
+The `flex-wrap` property is set to `nowrap` by default.
 However, with the `flex-wrap` property set to `wrap`, the items will wrap to a new line when the container's width becomes too small to fit them all on a single line.

 **Example:**
 ```